 However adding oil to cake batter (like in my Cannoli Cake) creates a lighter and more even texture than just butter.
 Plus butter solidifies when cooled, whereas oil remains liquid which means the cake will be more tender even when chilled.
 This Chocolate Orange cake is so flavorful, that compromising a little buttery flavor by adding oil isn’t a problem.

 This orange chocolate cake recipe is, in my opinion, one of the BEST chocolate cake variations.
-It’s soft and moist with a zing of orange and richness of chocolate.
+It’s soft and moist with a zing of freshly squeezed orange juice and richness of chocolate.
 The chocolate orange buttercream is creamy and the ideal combination of the two main flavors.
 If you’re a choc-orange fan then this is the cake for you!

 Table of Contents